backdrop-contrib/tinymce_imce/README.md

 ## Installation

 - Install this module using the official [Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules)
-- Add the plugin and button to your editor profile
+- Add the plugin and button to your editor profile (manually, or create a new profile with the builder tool)

 ## Issues